 - Repeat as necessary using aseptic technique.

 - Mix thoroughly after each addition.

 NOTE: The membrane of Additive Port is sterile at first use.
 Use aseptic technique for subsequent additions.
-The septum can be pierced up to 10 times with the recommended needle size 18 to 23 G 1 ½ inches (40mm).
+The septum can be pierced up to 10 time with the recommended needle size 18 to 23 G 1 ½ inches (40mm).

 7. SPIKE AND HANG BAG.

-- Hold the base of Infusion Port.
+- Hold the base of infusion Port.

 8. FOR SINGLE USE ONLY.